Ende Gelände: Workers and trade unions

 EG has held several mid level talks with trade union representatives.
 Among its demands is a transition strategy for coal dependent regions and an exit strategy without layoffs.
 Germany's remaining 30000 coal workers are highly unionized.
 IGBCE union mostly rejects demands for a transition and has been sceptical about the Paris climate agreement and climate politics.
 The second largest trade union Ver.di has been supporting a fast coal exit plan since 2016.

 Europeanization

 Ende Gelände announced the EGGE strategy (Ende Gelaende goes Europe) in 2018 and became increasingly more international.

-So far, branches in eight EU countries exist, that have sent activists to Germany for mass blockades of EG. From Germany activists have been to Venice in the "no grande navi" anti-cruising ship protests in 2019 and 2020, to Czech Republic in the anti-coal "limity jizme" protests since 2017, to anti-coal camps and protests in Poland in 2019 and 2020, as well as in the Code Root anti-fracking protest in the Netherlands in 2018 and 2019.
+So far, branches in eight EU countries exist, that have sent activists to Germany for mass blockades of EG. From Germany activists have been to Venice in the "no grande navi" anti-cruising ship protests in 2019 and 2020, to Czech Republic in the anti-coal "Limity jsme my" protests since 2017, to anti-coal camps and protests in Poland in 2019 and 2020, as well as in the Code Root anti-fracking protest in the Netherlands in 2018 and 2019.
 Except for the climate camps in France in 2019 and 2020 all climate camps and protest actions have tried to offer simultaneous translation by volunteers, mostly to English.